openharmony/docs/en/application-dev/file-management/app-sandbox-directory.md

 - You can view the real application paths (the directory view visible to a system process) in the HDC shell environment.
 For details about the mappings between the application sandbox paths and real application paths, see [Mappings Between Application Sandbox Paths and Physical Paths](send-file-to-app-sandbox.md#mappings-between-application-sandbox-paths-and-physical-paths).

 - The application sandbox paths and physical paths are not in one-to-one mappings.
 The application sandbox paths are always less than the physical paths.
-You may not obtain the the application sandbox path based on a physical path in certain cases, but you can obtain the physical path based on an application sandbox path.
+You may not obtain the application sandbox path based on a physical path in certain cases, but you can obtain the physical path based on an application sandbox path.

 **Figure 2** Different directory views to processes and applications
 ![Application sandbox path](figures/application-sandbox-path.png)

 ## Application File Directory and Application File Path